 Became a designated driver much to hubby’s delight!
 I began drinking jugs of water during the evening.
 Started to test my blood-glucose levels first thing in the morning (my fasting blood sugar).
 Tested before I ate anything and 2 hours after – if it wasn’t back to base or at least within 2 points I looked at what I had eaten to ensure I avoid it or adjusted portion size for next time.
 I realised the higher the carbs the higher the reading.

 28/12/17: 14 lbs (6 kg) weight loss – now 189 lbs (86 kg) – yes, I did weigh myself every day :-) If I spoke about my reason for the change I just said I “had high blood sugars”.
-I was ashamed to admit I was diabetic.
+I was ashamed to admit I had diabetes.

 1/2/18: 28 lbs (13 kg) weight loss – now 175 lbs (79 kg).
-I was starting to get my head around it and started to admit to friends I was diabetic but still with my head hung low.
+I was starting to get my head around it and started to admit to friends I had diabetes but still with my head hung low.

 11/2/18: last minute (as usual) packing for my holiday in Portugal.
 Tried holiday clothes – everything was hanging off me!
 Had to dash out to get a whole new holiday wardrobe much to my delight (although it did put me under pressure!)
 The photo of me in the white trousers was me trying on my clothes.

-19/2/18 : Diabetic review – HbA1c 47 mmol/mol (6.4% DCCT) so now in pre-diabetic range (42 to 48 pre-diabetic)!
+19/2/18 : Diabetes review – HbA1c 47 mmol/mol (6.4% DCCT) so now in pre-diabetes range (42 to 48 pre-diabetes)!
 No mention of starting me on meds.
 I felt absolutely ecstatic but knew I had a way to go still.